mnit-rtmc/iris/docs/rwis.md

 `weather_sensor` table.
 When a new sample is stored, a time-stamped record is added to the `weather_sensor_sample` table.

-Only collected data will be stored in the `sample` column.
-The possible sample fields are:
+Only collected data is stored in the `sample` column.
+The possible fields are:

 Field                   | Description
 ------------------------|------------------------------------